MichaelCurrin/docsify-js-tutorial/docs/README.md

 A static site generator can be heavy...

-There are dependencies to manage.
+There are dependencies to manage - they might have to be upgraded if their are security vulnerabilities or they are no longer available.
 Such as plugins and themes for _Jekyll_.
 And plugins for _Hugo_.
-Plus one or more external _JavaScript_ or _CSS_ files are probably used in the HTML, such as _JQuery_.
+Plus you probably need a couple of _JavaScript_ or _CSS_ files that either you or a theme added.
+Such as _Query_.
+This _Docsify_ project only needs exactly one _JavaScript_ and one _CSS_ file.

 There is HTML to build locally and on the remote.
 While _Docsify_ needs no dependencies to serve a site, _Jekyll_ sites needs `jekyll` installed and _Hugo_ sites need `hugo` available.

 A static site needs to to customize it in depth or setup a theme which also takes effort.
 You may lose or gain functionality when switching between Jekyll themes because they use their own templates and layouts.

-You probably have to add _frontm atter_ to your doc files so they can inherit from layouts and have the correct metadata like title.
+You probably have to add _front matter_ to your doc files so they can inherit from layouts and have the correct metadata like title.

 As with _Docsify_, you will probably have to create a config file which covers the structure of your project for use in the sidebar.